WalletConnect/walletconnect-docs/docs/advanced/migrating-from-v1.0.md

 # Migrating from v1.x

 WalletConnect v1.0 and v2.0 offer essentially the same end-user experience however they work very differently internally.
 This means that developers will have to consider different APIs and SDKs.
-Additionally some UX considerations need to be made when integration v2.0
+Additionally some UX considerations need to be made when integrating v2.0

 ## Migration schedule